ShaishavShah04/updated-personal-site/outstatic/content/pages/home.md

 slug: 'home'
 description: 'About Shaishav Shah.
 A software developer who loves to solve complex and challenging problems.'
 coverImage: ''
-publishedAt: '2022-03-17T05:35:07.322Z'
+publishedAt: '2025-12-26T06:35:07.000Z'
 ---

 # Shaishav Shah

-*A* `problem solver` *who happens to be* a `software developer`.
-I'm interested in data-driven applications — particularly their impact on non-tech industries.
+*A* `problem solver` *who happens to also be a* `software developer`.
+I'm love working on data-driven workflows — particularly, their usage within financial systems.